3 years ~ Evenings & Weekends ~ Full-time enrollment, 12 hours per semester

-The Master of Arts in Clinical Mental Health Counseling offers a concentration in Latino/Hispanic Counseling.
-The concertation prepares future Licensed Professional Counselors with the tools and experience necessary to provide the highest level of mental health care to America’s fastest growing population.
+The Master of Arts in Clinical Mental Health Counseling offers a concentration in Latinx Counseling.
+The concentration prepares future Licensed Professional Counselors with the tools and experience necessary to provide the highest level of mental health care to America’s second fastest growing population.
 Please inquire with your Enrollment Manager to learn more about the courses needed to concentrate.

 Learn more about Southwest’s MHC degree by reading the faculty blog, Encounter Magazine.